4relial/JadiAnime/README.md

 ```

 ### Using Proxy
-You can use proxy option if QQ banned your region
+You can use proxy option if QQ banned your region.
 Proxy must from a country that is not banned like Indonesia, Japan, etc.
 ```js
 const { JadiAnime } = require('jadianime-ts')